tomahg/Gulla.Optimizely.Graph.Cms.Ui/README.md

 After install, log in to the CMS as an administrator and click the new **Search** menu item.
 You'll find two tabs:

-- **Best Bets** — pin specific CMS content to the top of the search results for chosen phrases.
+- **Pinned Results** — pin specific CMS content to the top of the search results for chosen phrases.
 Per site, per language.
+Previously called Best Bet in Search & Navigation.
 - **Synonyms** — define one-way (`a => b`) and bidirectional (`a, b`) term equivalences.
 Per site, per language.
 Import/export the CMS 12 CSV format directly.

 ## Authorization